koinos/koinos/docs/content/tutorials/send-a-transaction.md

 Mana cost: 0.1561714 (Disk: 112, Network: 312, Compute: 568587)
 ```

 Upon sending a transaction, the transaction ID is displayed along with the total mana cost and the individual resources consumed.
-You can view your transaction via a block explorer (such as [KoinosBlocks](https://koinosblocks.com/) or [Koiner](https://koiner.app/)).
+You can view your transaction via a block explorer (such as <a href=https://koinosblocks.com/ target="_blank">koinosblocks</a> or <a href=https://koiner.app/ target="_blank">Koiner</a>).

 ### Multi-op transactions